An open working practice · workingcomplexity.health

 But the lived experience of illness — for the patient, the carer, the clinician — is irreducibly complex.
 It is emergent, relational, uncertain, and deeply human.
 No widget solves it.

-Working Complexity exists to hold that complexity with the seriousness it deserves: to map it, make sense of it, and design within it — rapidly, sensitively, and with evidence at the centre.
+Working Complexity exists to hold that complexity with the seriousness it deserves — to map it, make sense of it, and think clearly within it, with evidence at the centre.

 The working model

-Every engagement draws from three inseparable capacities.
+Every piece of work draws on three inseparable capacities.
 None operates without the others.

 01 / 03